kagenti/mcp-gateway/docs/design/observability.md

 - I need to understand the reasoning chain that led to a particular outcome
 - I need to debug why an answer or result wasn't as expected

 This is distinct from "what went wrong" (Journey 1) - here we're not looking for technical errors, but rather understanding the **logical flow and context** of tool calls made by an agent or model.
 This problem cannot be solved entirely within the MCP Gateway, however we should aim to enable as much as possible via standard mechanisms.
-To that end, this user journey may be satisifed in time by more focused journies as observability requirements become clearer from outside the MCP Gateway.
+To that end, this user journey may be satisifed in time by more focused journeys as observability requirements become clearer from outside the MCP Gateway.

 **Tool Call Graphs:**